23 FAQs about ownership issues.

 10. Do I have any rights as a company director?

 As a director, you also have the right to be given advance notice of all directors' meetings.
+Directors are also generally responsible for approving the wording and circulation of any written resolution of the shareholders.
 The company's articles of association will usually state that you must also be notified of any shareholders' meeting.

 In any case, you have the right to be notified of any meeting at which a motion to dismiss you will be voted on.
 You have the right to put your case at that meeting.
 But mostly as a director you have duties and responsibilities.